Josh Rae

 Josh Rae (born 17 October 2000) is a Scottish professional footballer who plays as a goalkeeper for side Raith Rovers.

 Career

 Rae attended Graeme High School and came through the youth systems of Hamilton Academical, Celtic and Leeds United before beginning his senior career with Edinburgh City.
 He has also played for Cowdenbeath, Peterhead, Queen of the South and Airdrieonians.

 He joined St Johnstone of the Scottish Premiership in the summer of 2024, as competition for Ross Sinclair following the departure of Dimitar Mitov.

+Josh Rae signed a loan deal with Raith Rovers in February 2025 however the deal turned to a permanent transfer with Rae signing for Raith Rovers on a permanent basis in May 2025.

+Rae is currently on a two year deal with Raith Rovers which expires in May 2027.